About the course

 Applications are reviewed by a panel of academics associated with the programme.
 A shortlist of applicants is confirmed, based on assessment of achieved or predicted undergraduate degree grade, academic references, personal statement and CV.

-Shortlisted applicants will be invited to attend interviews in Oxford, which are expected to take place in January 2022.
+Shortlisted applicants will be invited to interviews in January 2023.
 The interview panel will include at least three academics.
 The interview will be approximately 30 minutes, during which you will be required to give a five-minute presentation on a research project that you have recently carried out as an undergraduate or as part of a research job.
 The presentation should be made using PowerPoint or a whiteboard.

 You will usually have the opportunity to meet current students.